NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/RPi-OS-Lite-Headless/index.md

 }

 ```
-8. Using the arrow keys, move to the line: ssid=ssid="Insert-SSID-here".
-Erase (using backspace) the words *Insert-SSID-here* and type in the name of the SSID of your router (which you got in the requirments above).
+8. Using the arrow keys, move to the line: ssid="Insert-SSID-here".
+Erase (using backspace) the words *Insert-SSID-here* and type in the name of the SSID of your router (which you got in the requirements above).
 Make sure the double quotes are there.  (do not remove them).
 > you can't select/highlight words with the mouse in terminal like you do in microsoft word.
 You have to move around using the arrow keys, and use backspace to erase and type what you want.
 9. Again using the arrow keys, go to the password line.
 Erase the words: *Insert-password-here* and type in the password for the wifi SSID you selected (be careful - it is case-sensitive).
 Again make sure you keep the double quotes around the password - do not erase the double-quotes.
 10. At this point, your editor should look like this (I show a fake SSID and password as example):